-Relay convenience store and Pidz pizza bar, located in the secure airside zone, are open every day.
+Relay convenience store and Pidz restaurant are located in the secure airside zone and are open every day.

 Some stores and restaurants are temporarily closed or have modified their business hours.
 You will find the details of the opening hours of the businesses in the Shops and restaurants section.

 Beverages and snacks are available at the vending machines in the public and secure areas of the terminal.

 Visit the Canadian Air Transport Security Authority (CATSA) website for more information on what you can bring on your flight.